 The following is a list of useful terms to use when researching additional Manufacturing information on each of the topics discussed:

-A Certificate of Occupancy (final) is issued for a building on completion of a project involving a change in occupancy or use, or when there are other changes that impact the existing Certificate of Occupancy.
-For more information see Reference AC 28-118.2.
+A new or amended Certificate of Occupancy is issued for a building on completion of a project involving a change in occupancy or use, or when there are other changes that impact the existing Certificate of Occupancy.
+For example, where an existing building is vertically enlarged by a complete story, or if the use of a building is changed from commercial to residential, a new or amended CO is required.
+Reference AC 28-118.3 for more information.

 High-Hazard Group H occupancy includes, among others, the use of a building or structure, or a portion thereof, that involves the manufacturing, processing, generation or storage of materials that constitute a physical or health hazard in excess quantities, as per BC Tables 307(1) and 307(2).
 ZR Use Group 18 addresses hazardous materials.

-Changes to floor layouts that add, relocate, remodel, enlarge or reduce the size of interior spaces while maintaining the same building envelope.
+Include changes to floor layouts that add, relocate, remodel, enlarge or reduce the size of interior rooms while maintaining the same building envelope.

-Manufacturing establishments could include or similar.
-Many manufacturing occupancy classifications are listed in Building Code section BC 306, Group ‘F’ which include, but are not limited to moderate and low hazard factories, industrial processing plants, contractor facilities, auto & boat repairs, clothing manufacture, food processing, wrecking establishments, laboratories, etc., and BC 307 Group ‘H’ which include, but are not limited to the processing, manufacturing, or storage of materials which represent a high physical hazard or health hazard.
+Manufacturing establishments include occupancy classifications listed in Building Code (BC) Section BC 306, Group “F” which include, but are not limited to, moderate and low hazard factories, industrial processing plants, contractor facilities, auto & boat repairs, clothing manufacture, food processing, wrecking establishments, laboratories, etc., and BC 307 Group ‘H’ which include, but are not limited to, the processing, manufacturing, or storage of materials which represent a high physical hazard or health hazard.

 Per the Zoning Resolution, Manufacturing, as applied to building use, is a building with high performance standards.
 ‘Manufacturing’ can also describe the type of zoning district such as Use Group 17 for lower hazard industrial uses, Use Group 18 for higher hazard industrial uses, or Use Group 16 for semi-industrial uses.